 - Clinical liaison with super-specialist doctors and hospitals across India

 All the information provided by you will remain confidential.
-It will be shared only with panel of doctors.
+It will be shared only with a panel of doctors.

 Please upload the reports so that doctors can arrive at the appropriate opinion.